PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Introduction

-\begin{itemize} \item[(i)] {\bf General compressive phase-retrieval of sparse signals}: In this setting, which we discuss in detail in Section \ref{sec:sparse}, we are free to design the measurement matrix $A$ without any constraints, and this represents the primary contribution of this paper.
+\begin{itemize} \item[(i)] {\bf General compressive phase retrieval of sparse signals}: In this setting, we are free to design the measurement matrix $A$ without any constraints, and this represents the primary contribution of this paper.
 We consider it for three reasons.

-{\bf (1)} It is of broadest theoretical interest, being the most general compressive-phase-retrieval problem, for which we propose a sparse-graph-codes framework that is a significant departure from currently popular approaches based on convex relaxation, Semi-Definite Programming (SDP), alternating minimization, etc. \cite{Candes1,Sanghavi,Sastry,Li,Hassibi1,Hassibi2}.
+{\bf (1)} It is of broadest theoretical interest, being the most general compressive phase retrieval problem, for which we propose a sparse-graph coding framework that is a significant departure from currently popular approaches based on convex optimization, Semi-Definite Programming (SDP), alternating minimization, gradient descent, etc. \cite{Candes1,Sanghavi,Sastry,Li,Hassibi1,Hassibi2,Mahdi}.

 {\bf (2)} It provides the intellectual insights and the foundational framework needed to address more constrained problems, such as those studied under the Fourier-friendly setting of category {\bf (ii)}.